cgarey2014/google-homepage/README.md

-This is a project to recreate the Google homepage.
+Yup.
+This is a README file.